Bongani Mayosi: Personal life

 His father was a medical doctor and so was his wife.

 Death

 Mayosi died by suicide on 27 July 2018; he had been experiencing depression for two years.
 Eight months before his death he had tendered his resignation to the University of Cape Town, however, it was apparently declined.
 According to his family the FeesMustFall protests contributed to Mayosi's declining mental health.

 An exit strategy from his "very stressful" job was being planned apparently where Mayosi would instead head the South African Medical Research Council.
 The President of South Africa, Cyril Ramaphosa, conveyed his condolences on Mayosi's death and accorded him a provincial funeral.
 Among several dignitaries, Graca Machel, the Chancellor of UCT at the time, sent her condolences too.

 Little was done to support Professor Bongani Mayosi, according to the findings of an independent inquiry panel set up to examine his tenure and death while at the University of Cape Town.

+In 2023 his posthumous biography, Doctor of Hearts: The Biography of Bongani Mayosi, was written by Judy Dlamini and Kopano Matlwa.